Economy

 Have you had enough of bulls and bears... and sharks?
 Do you want to support Main Street, not Wall Street?
 To help grow an economy with opportunity for all, we're thinking LION: that's a Local Investing Opportunity Network.

-Whether you're an entrepreneur, potential investor, or curious community member, join us at a meetup, often at a venue like a local brewery.
-We learn about interesting corners of the local economy from guests like these:
+Whether you're an entrepreneur, potential investor, or curious community member, join us at a meetup at a local brewery or cafe.
+We learn from guests like these:

 • Cody Fischer of Footprint Development: Climate-smart, mid-size, multi-unit housing